Combodo/iTop/CONTRIBUTING.md

 Combodo has a long experience of datamodel changes: they are very disruptive!
 This is why we avoid them in iTop core, especially the changes on existing objects/fields.
-If you have an idea you're sure would benefit to all of iTop users, you may [create a corresponding issue](https://github.com/Combodo/iTop/issues) to submit it, but be warned that there are lots of good reasons to refuse such changes.
+If you have an idea you're sure would benefit to all of iTop users, you may [create a corresponding issue][itop-issues] to submit it, but be warned that there are lots of good reasons to refuse such changes.

 ### 📄 License and copyright